Vocal EQ is a subject most engineers have struggled with.

 When that nasally sound happens, masking is a good way to hide a certain sound.
 By boosting slightly above the frequency that’s causing problems you can often hide the sound you’re having trouble with.

 Being scared of muddiness can also cause other problems.
 You might be avoiding certain frequency ranges because of their reputation for causing muddiness.
 But then you might end up with a thin sounding vocal.
 Don’t be scared to boost the vocals in the lower-mids if your singer is sounding a little thin.
 Sometimes that’s exactly what a vocal needs.

 If you’re not having any problems with muddiness, but the vocal doesn’t seem to stand out, boosting the higher mids can sometimes save the sound.
-Subtractive EQ is great and all, but sometimes you just want to smack some 5 kHz on there.
+Subtractive EQ is great and all, but to smack some 5 kHz on there.

 Too much low-mid build up does cause muddiness in your vocals but it’s not always a matter of cutting a frequency and leaving it at that.
 The frequency spectrum is a complicated web of frequencies that all relate to each other.

 Cutting one frequency has relative consequences to all the other ones.
 If you cut the low-mids, the relative gain of the high-mids is increased so carefully navigating the frequency range to get the best sounding vocal sound is tricky.